 No list of beautiful places in California would be complete without the famous Napa Valley Vineyards.
 From home to the Patwin Native Americans in ancient times to the home to America’s finest wine, Napa Valley has come a long way.
 The process of cultivating vineyards in Napa started in the 18th Century when Europeans came to this part of the country and started making wine.

 Today about 400 wineries dot Napa Valley and make some of the most sought after wine in the world, including the iconic Cabernet Sauvignon.
 Napa makes a wonderful day (or overnight) trip from San Francisco, and you’ll soon see why.
+But really, I recommend staying at least 3 days in Napa to get the full experience.

 A few activities include wine tasting (of course!), tours of some old and iconic vineyards, great food, hot air balloon rides, mud baths, and more.
 There are beautiful resorts with spas, fine dining restaurants, as well as cool hangout joints to suit the needs of all types of travelers.
 Pro tip: Don’t miss the wine cellar at Beringer Winery as well as the The Rhine House there. // Siddhartha Joshi